Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Drawings with Two Bends per Edge

-We will now prove the area bound of the drawing algorithm.
+We now prove the area bound of the drawing algorithm.
+To that end, we remove all columns that contain neither a vertex, nor a bend.
 First, we count the rows used.
-Since we remove the matching edge incident to~$v_1$, the matching~$\MM'$ has~$k\le n/2-1<n/2$ matching edges.
-We place the bottommost vertex in row~$1$ and the topmost vertex, that is vertex~$v_1$, in row~$2k+3$.
+Since we remove the matching edge incident to~$v_1$, the matching~$\MM'$ has~$k\le n/2-1$ matching edges.
+We place the bottommost vertex in row~$1$ and the topmost vertex (that is, vertex~$v_1$) in row~$2k+3$.
 We add one extra bend in row~$0$ for the edge~$(v_n,v_2)$.
 Thus, our drawing uses $2k+3+1\le n+2$ rows.
 Next, we count the columns used.
 The vertices~$v_2,\dots,v_n$ are each placed in their own column.
 Every spike has exactly one bend in the column of a vertex.
-An edge~$(v_i,v_{i+1})$ of rim $\MW$ has exactly one bend in a vertex column, except for the case where~$y(v_i)>y(v_{i-1}),y(v_{i+1})$, in which it needs an extra bend between~$v_i$ and~$v_{i+1}$, $i = 1,\ldots,n-1$.
+An edge~$(v_i,v_{i+1})$ of rim $\MW$ has exactly one bend in a vertex column, except for the case that~$y(v_i)>y(v_{i-1}),y(v_{i+1})$.
+In this case it needs an extra bend between~$v_i$ and~$v_{i+1}$, $i = 1,\ldots,n-1$.
 Clearly, there can be at most~$n/2-1$ vertices satisfying this condition.
-Since the edge~$(v_n,v_2)$ uses an extra column to the right of~$v_n$, our drawing uses $(n-1)+(n/2-1)+1=1.5n-1$ columns. \end{pf}
+Since the edge~$(v_n,v_2)$ uses an extra column to the right of~$v_n$, our drawing uses $(n-1)+(n/2-1)+1=1.5n-1$ columns. \end{proof}

-\begin{theorem} An outerpath and a matching on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $(3n-2) \times (3n-2)$ with two bends per edge and one bend, respectively.
-The drawing can be computed in $O(n)$ time. \end{theorem} \begin{sketchofproof} Augment the outerpath to maximal outerpath.
-Removing its outer-cycle, the result is a caterpillar, which determines the $x$-coordinates of the vertices.
-The $y$-coordinates are computed so that the matching is planar.
-An illustration is given in Fig.\ref{fig:outerpathmatching}; a detailed proof is given in the appendix. \end{sketchofproof}
+\begin{theorem} An outerpath and a matching on a common set of $n$ vertices admit a \racsefe drawing on an integer grid of size $(3n-2) \times (2n-1)$ with two bends per outerpath edge and one bend per matching edge.
+The drawing can be computed in $O(n\log n)$ time. \end{theorem} \begin{proof} Let~$\MZ=(V,E_\MZ)$ be the given outerpath and $\MM=(V,E_\MM)$ the given matching.
+Recall that an outerpath is a biconnected outerplanar graph whose weak dual is a path of length at least two; see Figure~\ref{fig:outerpathmatching-1}.
+Furthermore, assume initially that $\MZ$ and $\MM$ do not share edges.
+Let $V = \{v_1,v_2,\ldots,v_n\}$, indexed such that $\langle v_1, v_2, \ldots, v_n, v_1\rangle$ is the outer face of~$\MZ$.